MicrosoftDocs/customer-insights/ci-docs/predict-transactional-churn.md

   > [!NOTE]
   > The interpretation of values under the average low, medium, and high columns is different for categorical features like country or industry.
 Because the notion of "average" feature value doesn't apply to categorical features, the values in these columns are the proportion of customers in low, medium, or high churn segments that have the same value of the categorical feature as compared to the item selected in the side panel.

+ > [!NOTE]
-In addition to these results, the output entity contains scoring data.
-Go to **Data** > **Entities** and view the data tab for the output entity you defined for this model. *ChurnScore* is the predicted probability of churn and *IsChurn* is a binary label based on *ChurnScore* with 0.5 threshold.
+ > In the output entity for this model, *ChurnScore* shows the predicted probability of churn and *IsChurn* is a binary label based on *ChurnScore* with 0.5 threshold.
 The default threshold might not work for your scenario.
 If not, [create a new segment](segments.md#create-a-segment) with your preferred threshold.
 Not all customers are necessarily active customers.
 Some of them may not have had any activity for a long time and are considered as churned already, based on you churn definition.
 Predicting the churn risk for customers who already churned isn't useful because they are not the audience of interest.
+>
+> To view the score data, go to **Data** > **Entities** and view the data tab for the output entity you defined for this model.

 [!INCLUDE [footer-include](includes/footer-banner.md)]